window

 inside window

-that we can use to work with the contents of the page in future lessons.
+.
+We can use in to work with the contents of the page in future lessons.

-The window object sets the global execution context. window
+The window object sets the global execution context.
+The tag window

 stores all other globally accessible properties and objects inside itself.
-Every time we call global functions such as alert()
+When we call global functions such as alert()

 or console.log()